dpa99c/phonegap-launch-navigator-example/README.md

     $ cordova run windows

-Note: This will run the app on your Windows PC.
-For this to work, you need at least Visual Studio 2013 Community: http://www.visualstudio.com
+Note: This will run the app in your Windows 8.1 PC or Windows 10 (PC).
+For this to work, you need at least Visual Studio 2015 Community: http://www.visualstudio.com

-Or import the project in Visual Studio 2013 and run it from there.
-Within Visual Studio, you will be able to choose between Windows Phone 8.1 and Windows 8.1/10 PC.
-The Visual Studio 2013 project is located here:
+Or import the project in Visual Studio 2015 and run it from there.
+Within Visual Studio, you will be able to choose between Windows Phone 8.1, Windows 8.1 (PC) and Windows 10 (PC) Universal.
+The Visual Studio 2015 project is located here:

     LaunchNavigatorExample/platforms/windows/CordovaApp.sln